 The main goal of the prototype is to get your feedback.

-We are very interested in what you think about the flavours.
+We are very interested in what you think about the flavors.
 We want to add quite a few new ones, but we are limited by the “naturalness” of the additives.
-Natural additives mean either poorer solubility or perishability, so we want to choose only those that do not destroy the functional design of the isotonic drink.
+Natural additives mean either poorer solubility or perishability, so we want to choose only those that do not destroy the functional design of the sports drink.

 We will be very happy to receive any suggestions, praise, or criticism, and we will take all your feedback into account when launching the next version of the drink.
-The isotonic drink Ndure is primarily a product of our passion for sports and therefore its ultimate goal is just that - to maintain and improve your health and results.
+The sports drink Nrgy Unit Drink is primarily a product of our passion for sports and therefore its ultimate goal is just that - to maintain and improve your health and results.